hyprwm/hyprland-wiki/pages/Nix/Hyprland on Home Manager.md

 ## Programs don't work in systemd services, but do on the terminal

-This problem is related to Systemd not importing the environment by default.
+This problem is related to systemd not importing the environment by default.
 It will not have knowledge of `PATH`, so it cannot run the commands in the services.
 This is the most common with user-configured services such as `hypridle` or `swayidle`.